Training Module: Preparing the 'as amended' version of the bill

 Select Amendment Actions > Apply Amendments and select to create a new bill version (visible on the Project tab), providing a suitable folder name and version description for your 'as amended’ bill version.

-On the Project tab, check the green success message to see how many amendments were successfully applied and close it
+On the Project tab, check the green success message to see how many amendments were successfully applied

 Find the newly created bill project and open it in the Editor